Updated: 6 days ago

 It is now believed that chronic, low-level inflammation plays a major role in almost every chronic, Western disease.
 This includes heart disease, cancer, metabolic syndrome, autoimmune conditions, Alzheimer’s and various degenerative conditions.

 The Robbin's Pathology textbook states that stiffness in joints is a response from the inflammation - fibrosis cascade.
-Although inflammation is the natural healing response of the body to a stress such as a trauma, injury, toxin or infection.
-Fibrosis or scarring can often occur leading to poor movement and/or function.
-Also permanent damage to the tissue (or joint) can occur when poorly healed, which can also be a cause of joint stiffness.
+Although inflammation is the natural healing response of the body to stress (such as trauma, injury, toxins or infection), fibrosis or scarring can often occur leading to poor movement and/or function.
+Also, permanent damage to the tissue (or joint) can occur when poorly healed, which can also be a cause of joint stiffness.